lazoft/docfind/README.md

 So far we haven't seen any bug yet.
 However, the webpage isn't responsive and may break on mobile devices/smaller screens.
 We also initally intended to add some additional filters but couldn't implement yet.

 **Future Plans:**
-We will be working on this project until further notice.
+We will be working on this project until we feel it's ready.
 Our plans / roadmap includes:

 ```
 1. Additional filter for cross database searching